core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

 In order to build a Deterministic Request, the client protects the plain CoAP request using the pairwise mode of Group OSCORE (see {{Section 9 of I-D.ietf-core-oscore-groupcomm}}), with the following alterations.

-1. When preparing the OSCORE option, the AAD and the AEAD nonce:
+1. When preparing the OSCORE option, the external_aad and the AEAD nonce:

    * The used Sender ID is the Deterministic Client's Sender ID.

-   * The used Partial IV is 0, hence it does not need to be set in the OSCORE option.
+   * The used Partial IV is 0.

-2. The client uses the hash function indicated for the Deterministic Client, and computes a hash H over the following input: the Sender Key of the Deterministic Client, concatenated with the External AAD from step 1, concatenated with the COSE plaintext.
+2. The client uses the hash function indicated for the Deterministic Client, and computes a hash H over the following input: the Sender Key of the Deterministic Client, concatenated with the external_aad from step 1, concatenated with the COSE plaintext.

    Note that the payload of the plain CoAP request (if any) is not self-delimiting, and thus hash functions are limited to non-malleable ones.

-3. The client derives the Pairwise Sender Key K as defined in {{Section 2.3.1 of I-D.ietf-core-oscore-groupcomm}}, with the following differences:
+3. The client derives the deterministic Pairwise Sender Key K as defined in {{Section 2.3.1 of I-D.ietf-core-oscore-groupcomm}}, with the following differences:

    * The Sender Key of the Deterministic Client is used as first argument of the HKDF.

-   * The hash H from step 2 is used as second argument of the HKDF, i.e. as "Shared Secret" computable by all the group members.
+   * The hash H from step 2 is used as second argument of the HKDF, i.e. as a pseudo IKM-Sender computable by all the group members.

-      An actual Diffie-Hellman secret cannot be obtained, as there is no public key associated with the deterministic client.
+      Note that an actual IKM-Sender cannot be obtained, since there is no public key associated with the deterministic client, to be used as Sender Public Key and for computing an actual Diffie-Hellman Shared Secret.

    * The Sender ID of the Deterministic Client is used as value for the 'id' element of the 'info' parameter used as third argument of the HKDF.

 4. The client includes a Request-Hash option in the request to protect, with value set to the hash H from Step 2.

-5. The client protects the request using the pairwise mode of Group OSCORE as defined in {{Section 9.3 of I-D.ietf-core-oscore-groupcomm}}, using the AEAD nonce from step 1, the AEAD encryption key from step 3, and the finalized AAD.
+5. The client protects the request using the pairwise mode of Group OSCORE as defined in {{Section 9.3 of I-D.ietf-core-oscore-groupcomm}}, using the AEAD nonce from step 1, the deterministic Pairwise Sender Key K from step 3 as AEAD encryption key, and the finalized AAD.

 6. The client sets FETCH as the outer code of the protected request to make it usable for a proxy's cache, even if no observation is requested {{RFC7641}}.